kellerflint/Course-Resources/content/Querying and Analysis for HR Database Project - HR Database Overview.md

 - `city`: City where the location is based.
 - `state_province`: State or province of the location.
 - `country_id`: Identifier for the country of the location, referencing `countries` (Foreign Key).

-This HR Database is designed to model the internal structure of an organization, providing a comprehensive picture of employees, their roles, departments, and locations within the company.
-As you explore this database, you'll gain insights into how data is structured and managed in a professional business setting.